Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Methods

 \subsubsection{Stimuli and Design}

-The experiment employed a 2 (environmental context: high vs. low complexity) $\times$ 2 (social context: social vs. non-social) between-subjects factorial design (Figure \ref{fig_exp}B) \footnote{Experiment link: https://value-task-collect.pages.dev/consent}.
+The experiment employed a 2 (environmental context: high vs. low complexity) $\times$ 2 (social context: social vs. non-social) between-subjects factorial design (Fig. \ref{fig_exp}B).
 The \textbf{environmental context} was manipulated to vary the creative constraints.
 In the \textit{high-complexity} condition, participants were presented with a list of 32 common living room items.
 To increase the cognitive demand for task generation in the \textit{low-complexity} condition, we removed seven items with high entertainment affordances (e.g., Dice, Basketball), leaving 25 common items (e.g., Pens, Chairs).

 The \textbf{social context} was manipulated to examine the influence of social motivation and embodied understanding.
 The \textit{social} condition included a ``person'' icon in the item list to enable interaction-based goals.
 The \textit{non-social} condition replaced ``person'' with ``mannequin'' to present a human-like form devoid of social agency.
 This manipulation isolates goal generation cued by social presence from that cued merely by a humanoid shape.